Ardian Ismajli: Early career

 Ismajli went through the ranks of First Football League of Kosovo side 2 Korriku from Pristina, Kosovo.
-He made his senior debut in the second half of the 2013–14 season and in mid-2015, Ismajli went on a one season loan to Football Superleague of Kosovo side Prishtina.
+He made his senior debut in the second half of the 2013–14 season and in mid-2015, Ismajli went on a one-season loan to Kosovo Superleague side Prishtina.

 Hajduk Split

-In February 2016, Ismajli signed a three and a half year scholarship contract with Croatian First Football League side Hajduk Split after a trial.
+In February 2016, Ismajli signed a three-and-a-half-year scholarship contract with Croatian First Football League side Hajduk Split after a trial.
 Ismajli initially played for Hajduk Split II in the 3.
 HNL.
 On 14 May 2016, he made his senior debut for Hajduk against Zagreb in the Croatian First Football League and playing the full 90 minutes as a central defender in a 3–2 win.
 Ismajli was booked in the 48th minute.

 In the 2016–17 season, Ismajli became a regular player under coach Marijan Pušnik.
 In the first match of the season, a 2016–17 UEFA Europa League second qualifying round match against Politehnica Iași in Romania, he was included in the match day squad, but did not participate in the match.
-Ismajli started the next match in a 2–0 league win over newly-promoted Cibalia and playing as right back.
+Ismajli started the next match in a 2–0 league win over newly promoted Cibalia and playing as right back.
 On 18 August 2016, he made his UEFA Europa League debut in a 2–1 defeat against Maccabi Tel Aviv at Netanya Stadium in the playoff round after being named in the starting line-up.
 On 21 August 2016, Ismajli scored his first goal for Hajduk in a 4–2 defeat against Rijeka at Poljud Stadium.

 Spezia Calcio

 In September 2020, Ismajli signed a three-year deal with Italian club Spezia.
-He joined the club ahead of their first ever season in the Serie A.
+He joined the club ahead of their first-ever season in the Serie A. On 18 April 2021, he scored his first goal in a 4–1 away defeat against Bologna.

+Empoli

+On 9 August 2021, Ismajli joined fellow Italian club Empoli.
+At the end of the 2024–25 season, following the club's relegation to Serie B, he announced his departure after making 100 appearances in Serie A.

+Torino

+On 8 July 2025, Ismajli signed a two-season contract with Torino.
+He made his debut on 14 September 2025 in the third game week of the 2025–26 season, playing the full match and being a protagonist in a 1–0 away victory against Roma.